Dalat District: Demographics

 According to the 2020 population census by Department of Statistics Malaysia, Dalat has a population of 21,147.

 Economy

 Main agricultural produce of the district is sago flour.
 28,765 ha of agricultural land is used for sago plantation.
 4 sago flour factories in the district are capable of producing 75 tonnes of sago flour per day.

 Languages

 Most of the people use the Melanau language to communicate here.
 There is a slight difference of the language between each villages, yet they can understand each other very well.
 Other languages such as Malay, Sarawak Malay, Iban, Mandarin, Hokkien and English are also widely spoken.

 Politics

 Dalat is represented at the State Legislative Assembly by Datuk Hajah Fatimah Abdullah @ Ting Sai Ming, from Parti Pesaka Bumiputera Bersatu.
 She won the seat in the 18th State Election 2016 for the fourth time.
 For Parliament, Dalat is under Parliament 213: Mukah.

-The current district officer is Kueh Lei Poh.

 Education

 There are two secondary schools in the district namely SMK Dalat (established in 1977) and SMK Oya (established in 2004).
 There are 25 primary schools which falls under the district jurisdiction.